hyundai-robotics/doc-safespace2.0/3-safety-function/3-safety-function/3-safety-io/1-default-io.md

 ![Default Output Image](../../../_assets/safetyio_profisafe/default_out.PNG)

  - Pulse Test : You can select whether to use Pulse Test for each channel.
- - Error Latch 시간 : If an error occurs in a channel, even if the error is recovered, the Valid output signal is produced from the Fail-Safe value after the **Error Latch Time** has elapsed.
+ - Error Latch Time : If an error occurs in a channel, even if the error is recovered, the Valid output signal is produced from the Fail-Safe value after the **Error Latch Time** has elapsed.
 (Unit: msec)